Frequently asked questions

 Misdemeanor arrest warrants may be served anywhere in the State of Arkansas.
 Felony arrest warrants are extraditable from anywhere within the United States.
 The Sheriff's Office is very aggressive in serving arrest warrants, and extradition will generally be authorized whenever we are notified a person is in custody in another jurisdiction on a Carroll County warrant.

-Any person wanting information about an arrest warrant or how to take care of an active warrant should contact the Sheriff's Office.
+Any person wanting information about an arrest warrant or how to take care of an active warrant should contact the Sheriff's Office by calling 870-423-2901 and select admin during office hours or dispatch after hours.
 We will make every effort to make a reasonable accommodation to allow the person to satisfy the warrant within the boundaries of the law and department policy.

 _______________________________________________________________________